T

 shopping

-An outdoor shopping and entertainment complex featuring popular retailers, a trolley, and a dancing fountain.
-It offers a pleasant atmosphere for browsing and relaxation.
+An upscale outdoor shopping and entertainment complex featuring a mix of popular retailers, a historic trolley, a dancing fountain, and a lively atmosphere.

 Adjacent to The Original Farmers Market.